A

 Alpha Hydroxy Acids (AHA’s)

-Alpha Hydroxy Acids (AHA’s) are naturally occurring molecules that originate from various sources such as sugar cane, apples and milk.
-The two most common AHA’s are lactic acid and glycolic acid due to their ability to effectively penetrate the skin and their positive side effects in particular exfoliation.
+AHA’s are lactic acid and glycolic acid due to their ability to effectively penetrate the skin and their positive side effects in particular exfoliation.
 AHA’s also stimulate the growth of cells such as elastin and collagen assisting to give a youthful and fresh ‘glow’ to the skin.
 Essentially, the organic acidic properties actively exfoliate away the often sticky and adhesive old and dead skin cells that sit on the upper layer of the skin.

 Acid mantle

 A very fine film that sits on the surface of human skin, the acid mantle, acts as an important protective skin barrier inhibiting the growth of certain harmful bacteria.
 Sitting at an average pH of 5.5 this level can vary between 4.5 – 6.5 depending on the skin’s chemistry and what is applied to it.
 Made up of oils, fatty acids, lactic acid and amino acid it also contains its own natural moisturizing factor.
 This mantle can be washed, scrubbed away or neutralized with certain alkaline soaps and washes ultimately increasing the chance of skin damage and infection.
-Heard of the term ‘squeaky clean’?
-This can happen when you wash your skin too often or too thoroughly with the wrong products and is not always a good thing – sometimes less is more as we need to let our skin have its own level of natural operation and function.
+Heard of the term ‘

 Acai